 Locating it (finding a vendor that carries your particular designer) may require research and travel.
 Once the dress is ordered, it can take up to six months to arrive at the boutique.
 After it arrives, it will need to be fitted and altered—a process that can take up to 2 months or more depending on precisely what needs to be done.

 * Bottom Line: The closer you get to your wedding date, the fewer choices you have.

 Choose Your Entourage Carefully.
 Part of the fun of dress shopping is the ‘fashion show’ aspect of sharing the experience with friends and family.
 However, it’s not uncommon for the entourage to become more of a burden than a help.
 Consider shopping with no more than two or three of your closest friends and family.
 More people equal more opinions and more opportunities for doubt and second-guessing.
 It’s also important to bring people who understand you, your likes and that you’ll be wearing the dress and who accept your vision of the gown, regardless of their expectations and desires.
 If there’s no way to avoid the potential for negativity, consider making a solo trip where you establish a top three and present only those options to your entourage on a later trip.

 * Bottom Line: Leave Negative Nancy, Debbie Downer, and Opinionated Opal home.

 Book An Appointment.
-Patsy’s Bridal is not an appointment only boutique.
+Downtown Bridal is an appointment only boutique.
 We want to do everything we can to make your appointment special, and the only way to ensure our undivided attention is to book an appointment.
 If you book an appointment and then find a dress elsewhere, just give a call and let us know as you cancel your appointment so we can mark your file; we’d love to congratulate you!

 * Bottom Line: Make an appointment if you don’t want to risk divided attention.